tedchain/tedchain-technology/README.md

     docker-compose build
     docker-compose restart

-Note: If the new version you are upgrading to includes a configuration file schema change, don't forget to update the configuration file before restarting Openchain.
+Note: If the new version you are upgrading to includes a configuration file schema change, don't forget to update the configuration file before restarting Tedchain.

-Deploying Openchain in a production environment
+Deploying Tedchain in a production environment
 ===============================================

-In production, it is recommended to proxy the Openchain server behind a reverse proxy server such as Nginx.
+In production, it is recommended to proxy the Tedchain server behind a reverse proxy server such as Nginx.
 This architecture enables a number of possibilities:

-- Expose Openchain through SSL/TLS
+- Expose Tedchain through SSL/TLS
-- Host multiple Openchain server instances on the same port
+- Host multiple Tedchain server instances on the same port
-- Change the URL path under which the Openchain server is being exposed
+- Change the URL path under which the Tedchain server is being exposed
-- Route requests to different Openchain instances depending on the host name used
+- Route requests to different Tedchain instances depending on the host name used

-This document explain the few steps necessary to expose Openchain through Nginx.
+This document explain the few steps necessary to expose Tedchain through Nginx.

 Install Docker
 --------------